 Note that in the case of pay, additional supplementary information is provided to enable the generation of estimates of pay by age from the mean value and the selected age as well as medians and deciles.
-See section A.7.5 for more details.
+See section C.7.5 for more details.

-Annex B: ONET
+Annex D: ONET

-B.1 Introduction
+D.1 Introduction

-Skills data from the US ONET database was one of the sets of indicators used in the pilot phase (focussing in particular on STEM skills).
+Skills data from the US ONET database was one of the sets of indicators used in the pilot phase (focusing in particular on STEM skills).
 In Phase 2A, the potential of this source was further explored.
-This Annex describes that process in more detail, including developments made in Phase 2B.
+This Annex describes that process in more detail, including developments made in Phase 2B and utilised in the present update.

-B.2 Initial Approach
+D.2 Initial Approach

 The initial approach followed the one developed by Dickerson and Wilson (2012).
 They established the general feasibility of exploiting the huge investment made in the US ONET system by mapping this to categories defined using the UK Standard Occupational Classification (SOC).
-The LMI for All project has moved a step closer to fully operationalising this process.
+The LMI for All service has moved a step closer to fully operationalising this process.
 This has involved sorting out various 'teething problems' identified in the initial feasibility study and extending the exploitation of the ONET database to include other domains.